spupyrev/pace2024-bob/README.md

 ```
 make r -j
 ```
-This creates an executable is named `pace_release` and can be run as follows:
+This creates an executable named `pace_release` and can be run as follows:

 | Track      | Command |
 | -------------- | ------- |